jfrog/jfrog-vscode-extension/README.md

 ![Set_Fixed_Version](resources/readme/preview/updateQuickFix.png)

 ### Ignore Rules
-If Xray watches is used, on a icon vulnerability line an closed eye icon will appear by clicking on it you can create an [Ignore Rule](https://www.jfrog.com/confluence/display/JFROG/Ignore+Rules) in Xray.
+If Xray watches are used, on an icon vulnerability line an closed eye icon will appear by clicking on it you can create an [Ignore Rule](https://www.jfrog.com/confluence/display/JFROG/Ignore+Rules) in Xray.
 ![Ignore_Rule](resources/readme/preview/ignoreRule.png)

 ## Behind the Scenes
 ### Go Projects
 Behind the scenes, the JFrog VS Code Extension scans all the project dependencies, both direct and indirect (transitive), even if they are not declared in the project's go.mod.
 It builds the Go dependencies tree by running `go mod graph` and intersecting the results with `go list -f '{{with .Module}}{{.Path}} {{.Version}}{{end}}' all` command.
 Therefore, please make sure to have Go CLI in your system PATH.

 ### Maven Projects